joanbros5/Werewolves/English/README.md

 	#Juanito Ana Alba Marcos Pepe Alvin Maria Pepa -

 2. Then the program will ask you to enter the roles of the game in a specific format ([number] [role]) and ending with a zero.
 This is to determine how many roles there will be in the match.
-Uppercase and lowercase letters can be inserted without problem For instance:
+Uppercase and lowercase letters can be inserted without problems.

+For instance:

 	#5 Villager 2 Humter 2 Wolf 1 Little_Kid 1 Seer 0